pologora/lawyer_matching_system_rest_api/readme.md

 - User Registration and Authentication (clients and lawyers)
 - Profile Management (for both clients and lawyers)
 - Case Posting by Clients
-- Lawyer Search and Matching based on Case Type and Budget
+- Lawyer Search based on Case Type, City, Region, Hourly Rate
-- Lawyer Availability Management
 - Ratings and Reviews System
 - Messaging System for Client-Lawyer Communication
 - Admin Dashboard for Monitoring and Management